allisonjr-bamfordrk/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity and bugs.
 It's better to write clear, simple code first and optimize only when needed.

+# 2023-12-05
+- Today's programming wisdom is to be a lifelong learner, always open to new ideas and technologies.
+Embrace the principles of agile programming and continuous integration, and focus on writing modular, well-tested, reusable code.
+Practice good software engineering practices, such as code reviews, documentation, version control, testing, debugging, performance optimization, security, etc. Always keep in mind the user' s needs and experience, design and develop products and services that truly meet the needs of users.
+At the same time, pay attention to collaboration and communication with team members, share knowledge and experiences, learn from each other, improve teamwork efficiency and quality.
+Finally, keep your mind open and innovative, bravely explore new technologies and applications, continuously break through and create value.